 The Vivo Barefoot Motus is beautiful and extremely comfortable.
 We personally didn't find them overly durable, but at this price, it's so well worth the cost and style points alone.

-- The Vivobarefoot Motus is designed with indoor and outdoor training in mind.
-It caters to people who prefer shoes with minimalist sole, but which would withstand high-intensity workouts.
+The Vivobarefoot Motus is designed with indoor and outdoor training in mind.
+It caters to people who prefer shoes with a minimalist sole, but which would withstand high-intensity workouts.

 The Vivobarefoot Motus utilizes the TRb (Tough Rubber) outsole.
 This patented rubber is claimed to be strong and hard-wearing.
 It also delivers traction and leaves no black scuffs on polished floors.
 It features a hexagonal tread pattern that enhances the traction offered by the rubber.
 The outsole also encapsulates the toe box to protect the front from abrasion and impact during workouts.